 Aside from offering you the best selection of games and activities for Alzheimer's, we want to help you choose the right gift for your loved one during the holiday season and throughout the year.

-Use our experience to help choose the perfect gift, and avoid gift-giving pitfalls.
+Our research as well as our experience have allowed us to create the ultimate gift guide for Alzheimer's and dementia.
+Use our knowledge to help choose the perfect gift, and avoid gift-giving pitfalls.
 For example - a family photograph is a great gift, especially if it is nicely framed and presented.
 However, a recent photograph might not be a good idea for someone who is in a later stage of Alzheimer’s disease...
 Read Holly's story here.

 Holidays are for sharing.
 Sharing love, sharing camaraderie, sharing memories.
 Holidays are for other things, too, but it’s the sharing that makes a holiday memorable.
-Even though a person with Alzheimer’s disease has trouble remembering recent events (it’s the nature of the disease), many can still remember things that happened long ago.
-This is a good place to start when thinking about the right gift.
+Even though a person with Alzheimer’s disease has trouble remembering recent events (it’s the nature of the disease - read more), many can still remember things that happened long ago.
+This quirk of the disease is a good place to start when thinking about the right gift.